What Researchers Did

 What They Found

-The review identified two randomized controlled trials and four observational studies, with the best evidence showing similar 5-6% improvements in motor function for both hyperbaric oxygen therapy at 1.75 atmospheres and pressurized room air at 1.3 atmospheres.
+The review identified two randomised controlled trials and four observational studies, with the best evidence showing similar 5-6% improvements in motor function for both hyperbaric oxygen therapy at 1.75 atmospheres and pressurized room air at 1.3 atmospheres.
 Other outcomes also indicated no difference between HBOT and room air, though adverse events like seizures and the need for ear pressure equalization tubes were reported with HBOT, but their incidence was unclear.

 Canadian Relevance